 What type of RESP should I get?

 These can only be opened by the parents, grandparents or siblings of the beneficiaries.
 Family plans are great if you have more than one child because a single family plan can be shared among several children.

 These plans only allow for one beneficiary and are ideal for an only child or a beneficiary you’re not directly related to.
 So, if you have a niece or nephew you’re especially fond of, an individual plan is best.

 Group scholarship plans:

 These plans allow multiple subscribers to pool their money to invest for their children.
 Be sure to read the contract carefully if you’re considering a group plan; the private companies that sell them have received a lot of negative press for their sales fees and mandatory contribution schedules.

 How to open an RESP

-The initial process itself is easy.
-Just keep your social insurance number, your child’s social insurance number and their birth certificate handy.
+The process itself is easy.
+Just have your social insurance number, your child’s social insurance number and their birth certificate handy.

-You can start an RESP just about anywhere, like at a bank, credit union or with a certified financial planner.
+You can start an RESP just about anywhere — at a bank, credit union or with your financial planner.
 Depending on where you go, you may have to pay fees to set up an account, maintain it or make investments.

 The sooner you get started, the more time your investment has to grow.
 Your future scholar will thank you for it.